lvjhn/demo-package-python/README.md

 1. Rename `src/demo_package_python` to `src/[your_project_name]`

-1. Make sure your have `virtualenv` installed and then run the following
+1. Make sure that your have `virtualenv` installed and then run the following
     ```
         virtualenv env
     ```